tianocore-docs/edk2-CCodingStandardsSpecification/2_guiding_principles.md

 This is a technique used for critical actions, inputs, or commands.
 Confirmations are primarily used to prevent unintended actions.
 Minimize errors in critical or irreversible operations with confirmations.
-If you overuse confirmations, expect that they will be ignored Avoid overusing confirmations to ensure that they remain unexpected and uncommon; otherwise, they may be ignored.
+If you overuse confirmations, expect that they will be ignored.
+Avoid overusing confirmations to ensure that they remain unexpected and uncommon; otherwise, they may be ignored.
 Use a two-step operation for hardware confirmations and dialogs for software confirmations.